TiarkRompf/cs502/project5.md

 so it\'s a matter of just writing the source code and the resulting tree.
 It is usually an effort that pays off.

-[You should write 10 tests otherwise points will be deducted]{.mark}
+<mark>You should write 10 tests otherwise points will be deducted.</mark>

 ## Road Map